SpinalHDL/SpinalDoc-RTD/source/rst/lib/riscv.rst

 How to generate the CPU VHDL
 ----------------------------

 {% include warning.html content="This avalon version of the CPU isn't present in recent releases of SpinalHDL.
-Please considarate the `VexRiscv <https://github.com/SpinalHDL/VexRiscv>`_ instead." %}
+Please considarate the `VexRiscv <https://github.com/SpinalHDL/VexRiscv>`_ instead.

 There is an example of a top level which generate an Altera QSys component that contain the CPU with Avalon interfaces and some timing buffer :